Table of Contents

 And that is pretty much it for guests 48″ and shorter.
-There isn’t a lot of Disney World rides for babies and toddlers at Hollywood Studios, but there are many shows and attractions they will love.
+There isn’t a lot of Disney World rides for babies and toddlers at Hollywood Studios, but there are many shows and attractions they will absolutely LOVE.

 Tips for Disney World Rides for Babies and Toddlers:

-• Don’t risk traumatizing your child and force them on to something, even if you believe they will enjoy it.
-Cast Members will remove people from a ride if the children seem afraid.
+• Don’t risk traumatizing your child and force them on a ride, even if you believe they will enjoy it.
+Cast Members will remove people if the children seem afraid.